modular/modular/KGEN/docs/MojoNotes.md

 The "takeMLIRTypes" function doesn't take values of user defined struct type, it takes SSA values of the named MLIR types directly.
-This means that general values in Lightning can have MLIR type, which is the basis for defining "nice" user defined types like `Bool`, `Int` and `F32` respectively.
+This means that general values in Mojo can have MLIR type, which is the basis for defining "nice" user defined types like `Bool`, `Int` and `F32` respectively.
 Note that values of MLIR type don't have any methods or properties on them, they are useful as storage types and as input and outputs of MLIR operations.